Lie supergroups vs. super Harish-Chandra pairs: a new equivalence: Preliminaries

 \subsection{The functorial point of view}

 {\ } \;\; In this subsection we introduce the language of ``functor(s) of points'' for supermanifolds and Lie supergroups, whose basic idea goes back to Weil's and Grothendieck's approach to algebraic geometry.
-Again, for more details the interested reader can refer to \cite{bcf}.
+It will be just a quick reminder, for more details the interested reader can refer to \cite{bcf}.

 We begin with some notation.
 For any two categories $ \cat{A} $ and $ \cat{B} \, $, with $ \, [\cat{A},\cat{B}] \, $ we denote the category of all functors between $ \cat{A} $ and $ \cat{B} \, $, the morphisms in $ [\cat{A},\cat{B}] $ being the natural transformations.
-As usual $ {\cat{A}}^{\text{op}} $ will denote the {\it opposite category\/} to $ \cat{A} \, $, so that $ \, \big[ {\cat{A}}^{\text{op}} , \cat{B} \big] \, $ is nothing but the category of contravariant functors from $ \cat{A} $ to $ \cat{B} \, $.
+As usual $ {\cat{A}}^{\text{op}} $ will denote the {\it opposite category\/} to $ \cat{A} \, $, so that $ \, \big[ {\cat{A}}^{\text{op}} , \cat{B} \big] \, $ is nothing but the category of contravariant functors from $ \cat{A} $ to $ \cat{B} \, $. \eject